nathan-nguyen/console-color/README.md

 - Fix bugs and remove try / catch or move try / catch in proper positions.
 - Improve HitboxManager - isValid method with moving vector.
+    - At the moment, we loop and check whether each step is valid.
+    - The better way is to check for the moving vector and get the position which model could move to.
 - Make ModelManager abstract, separate into ClientModelManager and ServerModelManager.
 - Use netty for network.
 - Review the use of `parallelStream`, measure the performance.